anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 any of these fails, the transaction should be considered invalid and the action to take will be one of the followings:

-1. If the checks fail on the signature, chainId, expiration, transaction hash or the unshielding tx, then this transaction will be forever invalid, regardless of the possible evolution of the ledger's state.
+1. If the checks fail on the signature, chainId, expiration, transaction hash, balance or the unshielding tx, then this transaction will be forever invalid, regardless of the possible evolution of the ledger's state.
 There's no need to include the transaction in the block.
 Moreover, we **cannot** include this transaction in the block to charge a fee (as a sort of punishment) because these errors may not depend on the signer of the tx (could be due to malicious users or simply a delay in the tx inclusion in the block)